Multi-bank orchestration

 Agents don’t have one memory - they have several.
 A support agent has personal context about the current user, shared team knowledge, and org-wide policies.
 Astrocyte orchestrates across these banks because it sits above the provider layer.

-For the core API and provider architecture, see architecture-framework.md.
+For the core API and provider architecture, see architecture.md.

 1. The problem